Top Articles

 September 5, 20234 min read

-Conondale: Music lovers are being encouraged to write to Sunshine Coast Council in support of the Crystal Waters Music Club after it was radically shut down by Council last month.
+Music lovers are being encouraged to write to Sunshine Coast Council in support of Crystal Waters Music Club, after the Conondale community music venue was shut down by Council last month.

-It has been the biggest trending story on Yelo to date, after news broke that Council closed the beloved community club citing noise complaints from neighbours.
+The story has become the biggest trending story on YELO to date, after news broke that Council had closed the beloved community club, citing noise complaints from neighbours.

-However, a source from the Conondale eco-village, of just 200 residents, has told Yelo that every neighbour surrounding the village had approached the music club to say they had not complained about the noise.
+However, a source from the Conondale eco-village, which has about 200 residents, told YELO that every neighbour surrounding the village had approached the music club to say they had not complained about the noise.

 “So, it may be some vindictive person nursing a grudge for some sick reason.
 It’s hard to say.”